Billionaire Profile

 Leadership Principles

-Emphasizing the use of data and analytics to inform strategic decisions.
+Emphasizing the use of data analytics to inform strategic decisions in sports management and business operations.

 Controversies & Challenges